lsky2061/sql_learning/README.md

 # Results

-I summarize the numberical results in the table below.
-The "Differenece" column in both cases is the number of firearm deaths minus the the more inclusive motor vehicle death column.
+I summarize the numerical results in the table below.
+The "Difference" column in both cases is the number of firearm deaths minus the more inclusive motor vehicle death column.

 ## WISQARS